 See Related: An Epic Minnesota to California Road Trip Itinerary

-Las Vegas is a city that offers something for everyone.
+Las Vegas is a city that offers caters to multiple tastes.
 Whether you’re looking to enjoy some gambling and nightlife or you’re interested in exploring the city’s artistic side, there are plenty of cheap things to do in Las Vegas.

-In this article, we’ve listed different attractions that are each priced at $10 or less.
-So no matter what your interests are, you’re sure to find something fun and affordable to do in Las Vegas.
+In this tantalizing journey, we’ve listed attractions priced at $10 or less.
+So no matter your interests, you’re sure to find something fun and affordable in Las Vegas.